yusufsur/systemverilog-microarchitecture-challenge-for-ai-2/README.md

 ## 3. The recommended software installation

 We tested the Challenge with Icarus Verilog 12.0, but you should be able to run it with other simulators, such as Synopsys VCS, Cadence Xcelium, Mentor Questa.
-However, since we did not test the Challenge under other simulators yes, we suggest checking the result using Icarus Verilog first.
+However, since we did not test the Challenge under other simulators yet, we suggest checking the result using Icarus Verilog first.
 Icarus is available under Linux, MacOS and Windows, with or without Windows WSL.
 We also recommend using Bash, even under Windows without WSL.
 Git for Windows includes Bash.
 You may also need GTKWave or Surfer waveform viewer for debug.
 To install the necessary software, do the following:

 ### 3.1.
 Debian-derived Linux, Simply Linux or Windows WSL Ubuntu